 Oil-weighted stocks are sensitive to oil

-The following oil-weighted stocks could be sensitive to oil’s price movements based on their correlations with US crude oil April futures between March 6 and March 13:
+The following oil-weighted stocks could be sensitive to oil’s price movements based on their correlations with US crude oil July futures on May 29–June 5:

 Correlation and movements